vparrello/FIG-Bioinformatics-Course/2_Hammers/2.1_Hammer-Creation-and-Application/Hammer-Exercise-4_Hammer-Quality-Control.md

 Hammers accepted: 147229
 ```

-Note that most hammers were accepted,
+Note that only about 1% of the candidates were rejected,
-because the `myrep10` genomes are fairly far apart,
+because the `myrep10` genomes are fairly far apart
-and therefore have few Kmers in common;
+and therefore have few Kmers in common to begin with.
-notwithstanding that, this exercise does prove
+Nevertheless, we see a dramatic improvement in reported results
-that some of the candidate hammers do occur
+after filtering, since all of the non-*E. coli* hits for `MysteryGenome1`
-outside of the PheS SOUR in some `myrep10` genome.
+have now been eliminated, with only a 2% decrease in the score for *E. coli*.

 Filtering the `myrep50` hammers should print the following last three lines to `STDERR`: